odino/odino.github.com/source/_posts/2014-07-05-the-5-golden-rules-when-writing-open-source-software.markdown

 title: "The 5 golden rules when writing open source software"
 date: 2014-07-05 21:29
 comments: true
-categories: [OSS, Open Source, coding]
+categories: [oss, open source, coding]
 ---

 There you are, you just opened your laptop